hmrc/disa-returns/resources/public/api/conf/common/overview.md

 - ISA managers must also be enrolled for digital ISA reporting - information about how to enrol will be provided in 2026
 - access granted during Alpha remains valid for Beta - you do not need to reapply
 - third-party organisations will continue to be eligible, subject to confirmation of their relationship with an organisation listed on the ISA manager register

-The API supports digital ISA reporting by enabling secure, standardised and frequent digital reporting.
-This helps HMRC detect errors quickly and improve oversight during the tax year.

-You can use the API to:

-- submit monthly reports with a cumulative total made up of current-year subscription data, including transfers and withdrawals
-- check the status of submitted reports to confirm processing
-- retrieve reconciliation results in batches using pagination

-Each report must cover ISA subscription activity from the 6th of one month to the 5th of the next, and be submitted between the 6th and 23:59 on the 19th.

-The API is designed for integration into internal systems or third-party software.
-It enables organisations to reduce manual data handling and retrieve results programmatically.

-Annual ISA end-of-year returns are not currently supported by the API.

-The API does not replace or affect the Lifetime ISA API, which remains live and in use.

-### Data Items ###
-To view the data items associated with this API without the context of the API schema, please download [this file](https://github.com/hmrc/disa-returns/raw/refs/heads/main/resources/public/api/conf/common/downloads/ISA_Returns_Monthly_Reporting_Required_Data_Items.ods)

 ### Request access to the API ###
 This is a restricted-access API.
 Its endpoints are visible only to authorised and subscribed software applications.
 Because it is a restricted-access API, you must request access before your software application can be subscribed to the API.